devopspass/devopspass/README.md

 * Extend it based on your need, plugins are open source - https://github.com/devopspass/plugins/
 * Make your organization/team DevOps toools and configuration available for everyone, right after login
 * No registration required, just enter your email
+* Not a SaaS, everything running on your local

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/water.png)](#-extending-devops-pass-ai)